rokucommunity/roku-deploy/README.md

     });
     ```

-## bsconfig.json
-Another common config file is [bsconfig.json](https://github.com/rokucommunity/brighterscript#bsconfigjson-options), used by the [BrighterScript](https://github.com/rokucommunity/brighterscript) project and the [BrightScript extension for VSCode](https://github.com/rokucommunity/vscode-brightscript-language).
-Since many of the config settings are shared between `roku-deploy.json` and `bsconfig.json`, `roku-deploy` supports reading from that file as well.
+//## roku-deploy.json
+As stated, many of the config settings are loaded from `roku-deploy.json`.
 Here is the loading order:
- - if `roku-deploy.json` is found, those settings are used.
+ - if CLI arguments are found, those are used.
- - if `roku-deploy.json` is not found, look for `bsconfig.json` and use those settings.
+ - if `roku-deploy.json` is found, fill in any missing settings.
+ - Fill in any still missing settings with defaults specified in rokyeDeploy.getOptions().

-Note that When roku-deploy is called from within a NodeJS script, the options passed into the roku-deploy methods will override any options found in `roku-deploy.json` and `bsconfig.json`.
+Note that When roku-deploy is called from within a NodeJS script, the options passed into the roku-deploy methods will override any options found in `roku-deploy.json`.

 ## Files Array